mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 ### 2.1 Module Security and Roles

 The module comes with a default **EmailConnectorAdmin** module role.
-Access rights for this role have been set with wider use cases in mind.
+Access rights for this role have been set with wide use cases in mind.
 Check that the access rights fit your use case and security requirements before linking the module role to user roles in [App Security](/refguide/app-security/).

 ## 3 Email Account Configuration {#accountconfig}